yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Common/Weston.rst

    # systemctl status weston.service weston.socket

+.. _starting-weston-manually:

 ************************
 Starting Weston Manually
 ************************

-To launch Weston manually, do the following:
+To launch Weston manually with the DRM backend, do the following:

 On the target console: